insight-cwf/fix-provisioning-tool/README.md

 This tool performs the following actions

+- Checks to see if files like `jamf.log`, the jamf binary, and other Jamf related collateral are present on a Mac.
 - Check for the "Device Signature Error" string in the `jamf.log`.
 If the error is not found no actions will be taken on the Mac.
-- Attempt to remove the Jamf MDM Profile, Jamf Framework, Jamf CA Certificate profile.
+- Attempts to remove the Jamf MDM Profile, Jamf Framework, Jamf CA Certificate profile.
-- Attempt to renew the device enrollment profile on the Mac and initiate automated enrollment again.
+- Attempts to renew the device enrollment profile on the Mac and initiate automated enrollment again.
-- Display a report of findings and information to direct the user/technician in the direction of a potential cause and path to resolution.
+- Displays a report of findings and information to direct the user/technician in the direction of a potential cause and path to resolution.
-- Generate an `Enrollment_Logs` directory on the user's Desktop containing a copy of the `jamf.log`, and copies of enrollment logs in `/Library/Logs`, and a copy of the fix\_provisioning\_tool.log.
+- Generates an `Enrollment_Logs` directory on the user's Desktop containing a copy of the `jamf.log`, and copies of enrollment logs in `/Library/Logs`, and a copy of the fix\_provisioning\_tool.log.

 ## How to Run the Tool